 Best to cook ahead of time (see Pro Tip 8).
 When ready to serve, reheat the curry over the stove and serve with rice or baguette.

 - Shallots, garlic and lemon grass are a must as they provide that deep flavour typical of curries.
 More shallots will give the curry a denser texture and a heavier body.

 - Frying the potatoes first helps prevent them from breaking up after it is added to the curry mixture.

 - When frying the spices, the heat must be turned down to low as the spices gets burnt easily.

-- Do not cover the pot completely with a lid when cooking curry or any other curries, otherwise the curry will turn out to be very lumpy and not smooth.
+- Leaving the pot uncovered allows the chicken curry to cook more slowly, giving it more time to steep in and absorb the aromas and flavours of the spices.
+In general you should never cover the pot completely with a lid when cooking curry or any other curries, otherwise the curry will turn out to be very lumpy and not smooth.

 - If you are planning to have curry for dinner, try to cook it first thing in the morning.
 The longer the chicken and the potatoes steep in the curry gravy, the better they will taste.
 Its even better if you can cook it the day before.
 Overnight curry always tastes better because the potatoes steeped in the curry will release starch, giving the curry more body.

 - You will need to adjust the amount of salt added depending on the types of curry paste.
 Some curry pastes are already quite salty, so make sure you taste the mixture first before adding the salt.